-It is important to continuously monitor accounts and accesses to spot anomalies that could indicate that an account has been compromised, and/or if sensitive data has been illegally accessed.
+It is important to monitor accounts continuously and accesses to spot anomalies that could indicate that an account has been compromised and/or if sensitive data has been illegally accessed.

 Warden UEBA first observes usage patterns to form a baseline.
 For example, if an employee, Peter, always logs in at 9 AM from home to access his work files, logs off at 6 PM, and doesn’t access files at all after that, it becomes a baseline to monitor Peter’s account.